numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Read timeout duration from the source.
+ReadTimeout is the read timeout duration from the source.
 </p>

 </td>